hammal/cbadc/docs/source/auto_examples/b_general/plot_b_FIR_Filtering.rst

 Analog System and Digital Control Setup
 ---------------------------------------

-To initialize a digital estimator we need to specify which analog system and digital control that is used.
+To initialize a digital estimator, we need to specify which analog system and digital control are used.
 Here we default to the chain-of-integrators example.

 ..
 GENERATED FROM PYTHON SOURCE LINES 17-50